euler-xyz/euler-sdk/README.md

 ### Batch transactions

 Euler platform supports batching user operations into a single gas efficient transaction.
-SDK provides helper methods `buildBatch` and `decodeBatch` to make use of this feature.
+SDK provides a helper method `buildBatch` to make use of this feature.
 `buildBatch` creates encoded payload to the Exec contract's `batchDispatch`.
 All public functions of Euler modules are available.
 The function expects an array of operations:
 ```js
 const batchItems = [